First Trust Dow Jones Internet Index Fund (NYSEARCA:FDN) Sees Strong Trading Volume

-Shares of First Trust Dow Jones Internet Index Fund (NYSEARCA:FDN – Get Rating) saw strong trading volume on Monday .
-62,486 shares were traded during mid-day trading, a decline of 89% from the previous session’s volume of 593,127 shares.The stock last traded at $129.28 and had previously closed at $130.64.
+First Trust Dow Jones Internet Index Fund (NYSEARCA:FDN – Get Rating) saw strong trading volume on Monday .
+19,732 shares changed hands during trading, a decline of 97% from the previous session’s volume of 593,520 shares.The stock last traded at $117.76 and had previously closed at $117.38.

 First Trust Dow Jones Internet Index Fund (the Fund) seeks investment results that correspond generally to the price and yield of an equity index called the Dow Jones Internet Composite Index (the Index).
 The Fund will normally invest at least 90% of its total assets in common stocks that comprise the Index.